PearlThoughts/DevOps-Assessment/README.md

 10. **Test and Verify**: Ensure services are functioning correctly, can scale, and handle failures.
 11. **Document**: Prepare and include a README file explaining the deployment process, architecture, and operational considerations.

-## Scalability and Reliability
-- Configure auto-scaling using AWS mechanisms with a threshold of 70% CPU usage.
-- Implement health checks and recovery strategies to ensure service availability.

-## Observability
-- Set up monitoring and logging with AWS CloudWatch.
-- Track metrics such as queue length, processing times, and error rates.

-## Security
-- Follow least-privilege principles for IAM roles.
-- Store sensitive information securely using AWS Secrets Manager or Parameter Store.

 ## Bonus Points
 - Implement a CI/CD pipeline using AWS CodePipeline or GitHub Actions.